 Ready to make some of your own?
 Let’s get started.
 First, I created a video tutorial for you.
 I know I’m not the only visual learner out there.

 - sheep body template – PRINT HERE

-- yarn – I prefer to use wool blend roving I used this GRAY and WHITE
+- yarn – I prefer to use wool blend roving I used a gray and white

 - wooden clothespins